laurentj/jcas/install.md

 This module needs Jelix 1.4.5 minimum

 - copy the jcas directory into your application
-- copy the configuration file jcas/plugins/coord/auth/auth.coord.ini.php.dist
+- copy the configuration file jcas/plugins/coord/cas/cas.coord.ini.php.dist
-  into your application var/config/auth.coord.ini.php
+  into your application var/config/cas.coord.ini.php
-- in the configuration of your application, declare the auth plugin for the coordinator
+- in the configuration of your application, declare the cas plugin for the coordinator

     [coordplugins]
+    cas = cas.coord.ini.php
-    auth = auth.coord.ini.php
+    cas.name = auth

+    Important: you should remove the "auth" plugin from this section!

-- configure the file var/config/auth.coord.ini.php
+- configure the file var/config/cas.coord.ini.php

 - deactivate following rights in jAcl2,  for ALL groups and ALL users:
     - auth.user.change.password "The user can change his password"